ponisworld/intro_component_with_signup/README.md

 ### What I learned

 I really loved this challenge!
-It made me think a lot, because I wanted to practice VanillaJS so bad that I made this form validation fully Vanilla, no APIs and Libraries.
-Just me and my mind, because I didn't like any type of tutorial as well.
+It made me think a lot, because I wanted to practice VanillaJS so bad that I made this form validation fully Vanilla, no APIs or Libraries, from scratch.
+Mainly, because I didn't like any kind of tutorials that I came across.
 I thought every tutorial was so simple and at the same time, so wack and long that I couldn't maintain my attention.
 I made a flowchart for doing this, as well as some testing on paper.
-I really had so fun making this and I'm happy that it went me so well.
+I really had so much fun making this and I'm happy that it went so well for me.

 ### Continued development